CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 -A gene abundance estimation output file
 ```

-We can compose a script based on the above command to run all out samples.
+We can compose a script based on the above command to run all our samples.

 <pre style="color: silver; background: black;">
 #!/bin/bash